SCIInstitute/ShapeWorks/docs/use-cases/fixed-domain-ellipsoid.md

 ## What and Where is the Use Case?

-This use case is designed for the fixed domains functionality of ShapeWorks.
+This use case is designed to demonstrate the functionality of the fixed domain of ShapeWorks.
 The fixed domains are used for the cases where we need to place correspondences on new shapes using a pre-existing shape model.
-In this example, we use the example dataset in `ellipsoid_fd.zip`, which contains a previously generated shape model on ellipsoids, plus prepped segmentations of two new ellipsoids.
+In this example, we use the example dataset in `ellipsoid_fd.zip`, which contains a previously generated shape model on ellipsoids and prepped segmentations of two new ellipsoids.

 ![Fixed Domains](../img/use-cases/fixed-domains.png)